Azure/kubernetes-hackfest/labs/paas/otomi/1_create_aks_cluster/README.md

    az account show
    ```

-6. Create a unique identifier suffix for resources to be created in this lab.
+6. Create a unique identifier suffix for resources to be created in this lab:

    ```bash
    echo -e "\n# Start AKS Otomi Hackfest Lab Params">>~/.bashrc